-Myth 4: You don’t need yearly AC maintenance.
+Myth 4: You don’t need annual air conditioning maintenance.

-A programmable thermostat allows for the temperature to be increased or decreased from a tablet or phone so you can actually adjust the temperature cooler before coming home, so your home is cool and comfy when you enter.
+A programmable thermostat allows for the temperature to be increased or decreased from a tablet or phone so you can actually adjust the temperature cooler before returning home, so your home is cool and comfy when you enter.
 This saves you energy during the day, as well as decreasing your cooling bills.

 Myth 7: Continuously running ceiling fans will help lower the temperature in your home.

-Myth 8: It doesn’t matter where the thermostat is installed.
+Myth 8: Where the thermostat is installed doesn’t matter.

-Thermostats measure the temperature around it to determine whether it needs to activate the air conditioning system to cool your home.
-Putting a thermostat in the bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set on.
-Once that bedroom is cooled, the system will shut off and the remaining floor or home might be a lot warmer.
-If the thermostat is put near a sunny window or an appliance, it could continuously think the temperature is much higher than the living area actually is and keep running your air conditioner, raising your cooling bills.
+Thermostats read the temperature around it to determine whether it needs to activate the air conditioning system to cool your home.
+Installing a thermostat in the bedroom will only help ensure that bedroom lowers to the temperature that the thermostat is set on.
+Once the bedroom is cooled, the system will turn off and the remaining floor or home might be a lot warmer.
+If the thermostat is put near a sunny window or an appliance, it could continuously read the temperature as being much higher than the home truly is and keep running your air conditioner, raising your energy bills.

 Myth 9: Turning your thermostat down much lower will help it cool more quickly.